computorg/computo-quarto-extension/README.md

   computo-html: default
 ```

-You can view a preview of the rendered HTML template at <https://computorg.github.io/computo-quarto-extension/>.
+You can view a preview of the rendered HTML and PDF template at <https://computorg.github.io/computo-quarto-extension/> (for PDF, see "other formats" bnext to the TOC).

-The rendered PDF (still work in progress) is reachable here <https://computorg.github.io/computo-quarto-extension/template.pdf>.